sage-code/maj/basic.md

 You can ask about location isomg `ubi` or time isomg `cud`:

-* es la loca ke tu jocu? = is the place you play?
+* es la loca ke tu joku? = is the place you play?
 * es la tesa ke zu venu? = is the time they come?

 **expressions**